jovotech/jovo-framework/docs/entities.md

 ---
 title: 'Entities'
-excerpt: 'Learn how to access entities and configure dynamic entities using Jovo'
+excerpt: 'Learn how to access entities and configure dynamic entities using Jovo.'
 ---

 # Entities